What is Nitropress?

 a history of blood clot in your brain.

-anemia (a lack of red blood cells);
+anemia (low red blood cells);

-How is nitroprusside given?
+How is Nitropress given?

 What happens if I miss a dose?

-Since nitroprusside is given as needed by a healthcare professional, you are not likely to miss a dose.
+In a medical setting you are not likely to miss a dose.

 What happens if I overdose?